The best hotels in St. Julians

 Taxis within St. Julians cost €5-8. eCabs is the reliable app for fixed-price metered rides across Malta.
 Driving within St. Julians is genuinely difficult due to narrow streets and limited parking.
 Most guests do not need a car for the duration of their stay.

-St. Julians's best neighborhoods
+St. Julians's best hotel regions

 St. Julians divides into distinct areas: Balluta Bay for seafront character, Spinola Bay for restaurants, Paceville for nightlife, Dragonara Point for seclusion, and Portomaso Marina for luxury.
 Each area has a different character and price range.